js1019/PlanetaryModels/radialmodels/README.md

   publisher={Elsevier}
 }
 ~~~
-The collection of different radial Mars model can be find via [the blind test](http://blindtest.mars.ethz.ch/).
+The collection of different radial Mars models can be find via [the blind test](http://blindtest.mars.ethz.ch/).